Covering Action on Conley Theory: Connection Matrices

 \subsection{$p$-Attractor-Repeller Decomposition for Invariant Sets}

-It is well known that, when $S$ is compact, each orbit has nonempty $\alpha$ and $\omega$-limits.
+It is well known that, when $S$ is compact, each orbit has nonempty $\alpha$ and $\omega$-limit sets.
 However, this is not always the case when $S$ is noncompact.
-For instance, consider the flow in Figure \ref{fig:5}, it has a flow line $\gamma$ whose $\alpha$ and $\omega$-limits are empty.
+For instance, the flow on $\mathbb{R}^2$ as in Figure \ref{fig:5} has a flow line $\gamma$ whose $\alpha$ and $\omega$-limits are empty.
 In this case, if we consider the usual definition of connection between two invariant sets, then in Figure \ref{fig:5} the orbit $\gamma$ would be a connection between $R$ and $A$.
-In order to discard connections of these types, we restrict our analysis to the connecting orbits that have non empty $\alpha$ and $\omega$-limits.
+In order to discard connections of these types, we restrict our analysis to the connecting orbits that have nonempty $\alpha$ and $\omega$-limit sets.